Raymond James lifts Ally Financial Inc. [ALLY] price estimate. Who else is bullish?

-Ally Financial Inc. [NYSE: ALLY] gained 0.14% on the last trading session, reaching $28.79 price per share at the time.
-The company report on October 11, 2022 that Ally Financial declares dividend on common stock and Series B and Series C preferred stock.
+Ally Financial Inc. [NYSE: ALLY] price plunged by -4.65 percent to reach at -$1.4.
+The company report on October 13, 2022 that Ally Financial Adds Detroit Pistons to Sponsorship Roster, Expands Partnership with Charlotte Hornets.

 Top 5 Cheap Stocks to Own Right Now